kevinexploringgit/certified-kubernetes-administrator-course/docs/15-Mock-Exams/02-Mock-Exam-1.md

   </details>

-  8. Run below command to create a pod in namespace `finance`:
+  8. Create a POD in the `finance` namespace named temp-bus with the image redis:alpine.

      <details>